swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 ## Proposed solution

 In brief, we propose adding a new *tripled string literal* syntax.
-This is the same as the existing string literal except that it uses """ as it's delimiter and:
+This behaves the same as the ordinary string literal syntax, including supporting all existing backslash escapes and interpolations, except that it:

+1. Uses `"""` as its delimiter.
-1. The string can contain " and "" character sequences and newlines
+1. Can contain newlines, tabs, and `"` and `""` character sequences without using any escapes.
-2. All existing \\ escapes are processed as before including interpolation
-3. A new escape: \\ before a newline is an empty string used to join lines
+3. Supports backslashing a newline, meaning that the newline is not present in the string's contents.
-4. If the first line is empty, it is removed and, if the closing delimiter is preceded by a newline and a sequence of whitespace characters, we treat that whitespace as indentation to remove from preceding lines.
+4. Strips whitespace from each line if the closing delimiter is placed on a new line and indented.
+5. Optionally removes a leading newline immediately after the opening delimiter.

-If accepted, this proposal will permit users to write code using long, complicated, formatted string literals without compromising the readability of their own code:
+If accepted, this proposal will permit users to write code using long, complicated, formatted string literals without compromising its readability:

 ```swift
 var xml = """